K?d: 2016: Popular remixes

 On January 6, 2016, Cybulski released his remix of "Renaissance" by Steve James (featuring Clairity).
 EDMTunes described the remix as "akin to the likes of Zedd or Madeon".
 Months later, on April 8, the remix would be featured on Steve James' remix package for Renaissance, released through Ultra Music, alongside other remixes of the song from ARMNHMR, Myles Travitz, and Paxel.

 On January 29, 2016, Cybulski released a remix of "This Ain't Over" by Alex Newell on Big Beat Records.
 The remix was featured on Newell's This Ain't Over (Remixes) EP, alongside remixes from Odd Mob, TKDJS, Autolaser, and PVC.

-On March 25, 2016, Cybulski released a remix of "Cliffs Edge" by Hayley Kiyoko.
+On March 25, 2016, Cybulski released a remix of "Cliff's Edge" by Hayley Kiyoko, which was featured on her remix package for the song.

 Cybulski released a remix of "Fallen" (feat.
-Desirée Dawson) by ARMNHMR on April 5, 2016, on Far East Movement's record label, brednbutter.
-Later, on April 13, Cybulski released a remix of "Red Lips" (featuring Sam Bruno) by GTA.
+Desirée Dawson) by ARMNHMR on April 5, 2016, on Far East Movement's record label brednbutter.
+One week later, on April 13, Cybulski released a remix of "Red Lips" (featuring Sam Bruno) by GTA.
+It was around this point that he switched out the 'i' in his alias for his defining question mark (from "kid" to "k?d").
 Less than two weeks after "Red Lips," Cybulski released a remix of "What You Need" by The Weeknd on April 26.
-On May 3, 2016, Cybulski released a remix of "Doin' It Right" by Daft Punk.
+On May 3, 2016, Cybulski released a remix of "Doin' It Right" by Daft Punk and Panda Bear.

 On May 23, 2016, Cybulski released his first self-released solo single "Somewhere Far Away from Here," featuring singer Lolaby.
 The track was praised for its reminiscence to the style of Porter Robinson's Worlds.
 Following "Somewhere Far Away," Cybulski released another solo single, "Show Me," featuring vocalist/rapper Rahn Harper, on June 14.

 On June 28, 2016, Cybulski released the single "Amaretto" as a collaboration with Luca Lush.
-Two weeks later, on July 11, Cybulski released a remix of "Elevated" by RKCB.
+The following month, on July 8, Cybulski appeared on the remix package for "Hey" by FÄIS and Afrojack on Universal alongside remixes from Matisse & Sadko, DubVision, Kronic, Conro, Hellberg and Tom & Jame.
+Two days later, Cybulski released a remix of "Elevated" by RKCB, which was featured on their remix package for the song.
 On July 20, Cybulski released a remix of "Youth" by Manila Killa, featuring Satica.
 The remix was featured on Manila Killa's Youth (Remixes) alongside a remix from Qrion.
-A week after "Youth," Cybulski released yet another remix, this one of "Happy" by Annabel Jones.
+A week after "Youth," Cybulski released yet another remix, this one for "Happy" by Annabel Jones on Atlantic Records.